 The good: This meal just sang value for money, hole filling, tasty and ruddy cheap.
 The morning glory was the thing I’d come back for.

 The bad: It was good, but it lacked the robustness of some Thai food I had.
-It was good Thai cuisine for beginners!
+You can call it good Thai cuisine for beginners.

 Would I go again?
 Yes